NaimShk07/MERN_Stack_Interview_Prep/06_Director/director.md

 - I usually make a short checklist, break tasks into small milestones, and test after each phase.
 - This helps me deliver a working project on time while keeping room for improvements if time allows

-## Company Fit / Culture (change this according to the company)
+## Company Fit / Culture (Dynamic Dreamz)

 1. Why do you want to join our company?

 - I want to join Dynamic Dreamz because I really admire how your team blends creativity with strong technical execution.
 The company’s values — like integrity, adaptability, and quality — align with how I like to work.
 - I’ve seen how you deliver innovative web solutions for global clients, and I’d love to be part of such a skilled and growth-oriented environment where I can contribute and learn from experienced professionals.

-1. What do you know about our company or product?
+2. What do you know about our company or product?

 - Dynamic Dreamz is a full-service web and app development company with 150+ experts working across technologies like Shopify, WordPress, Magento, and custom full-stack solutions.
 - What stands out to me is how you’ve built long-term client trust through your client-centric and quality-first approach.